Q&A: Storm President and CEO Alisha Valavanis talks about busy offseason, 2021 expectations and more

 So much has changed with the Storm since winning its fourth WNBA title nearly seven months ago.

-The defending champions who report to Seattle Pacific University’s Royal Brougham Pavilion on Sunday for the first day of training camp bare some resemblance to the team that went undefeated in the 2020 playoffs, including a mesmerizing 3-0 sweep over the Las Vegas Aces in the WNBA Finals.
+The defending champions who report to Seattle Pacific University’s Royal Brougham Pavilion on Sunday for the first day of training camp bear some resemblance to the team that went undefeated in the 2020 playoffs, including a mesmerizing 3-0 sweep over the Las Vegas Aces in the WNBA Finals.

 Plenty of familiar names and faces are returning, including All-Stars Sue Bird, Breanna Stewart and Jewell Loyd.
 The Storm also retained emerging stars Jordin Canada, Mercedes Russell, Ezi Magbegor while re-signing veteran Epiphanny Prince.